ongr-io/demo.ongr.io/src/ONGR/DemoBundle/Resources/doc/index.rst

 Step 5: Start virtual machine using Vagrant
 -------------------------------------------

 Let's rock.
-Move into your project root folder and execute:
+Move into your vagrant folder `cd ongr-sandbox/vagrant` and execute:

 .. code-block:: bash